Quhaoh233/Human-Posture-Classification/README.md

 Difficulty
 1. CNN/RNN/GCN/Transformer are applicable to this task, how to achieve the best effect?
+Adopting the integration of RNN, GCN and Transformer to extract spatio-temporal features.

 2. How to deal with a small sample size: Is generation or data enhancement worth trying?
+DataFrame extraction.
+The dataframes of the original samples will be drawn every step size and integrated into a new sample with shape [1, 2, 48, 17].